 If a tooth gets stuck under the gum and emerges to the surface, this is known as a Tissue Impacted Tooth.
 If this happens, bacteria can build up, causing infections.

 Wisdom teeth can get infected simply because of where they come through.
-Being so far back in the mouth, it’s challenging to get them thoroughly cleaned.
+Being so far back in the mouth, thoroughly cleaning them is challenging.
 Impacted teeth can also cause gaps between the wisdom tooth and the back molars, creating more spaces for bacteria to cultivate.

 Cavities

 Just like any tooth, wisdom teeth can get cavities.
-Cavities are small holes that develop in the surface of the tooth.
-This can let bacteria into the more sensitive inner pulp of the tooth, which causes severe pain and discomfort.
+Cavities are small holes that develop on the surface of the tooth.
+It can let bacteria into the more sensitive inner pulp of the tooth, which causes severe pain and discomfort.

 Bone Loss

 Impacted teeth can cause cysts or even tumours to occur.
-If this happens, and it is left unnoticed or untreated, the tumour can start to reabsorb the bone in your jaw.
-This will loosen teeth surrounding the infected wisdom tooth.
+If this happens and it is left unnoticed or untreated, the tumour can start to reabsorb the bone in your jaw.
+It will loosen teeth surrounding the infected wisdom tooth.
 Bad bone loss can cause fractures and breakages in the jaw.

 What Are My Options?

-If you have any questions or concerns regarding your wisdom teeth, contact your dentist in NW Calgary to request a consultation.
+If you have questions or concerns regarding wisdom teeth, contact your dentist in NW Calgary to request a consultation.

-However, as a quick overview, here are some of the options you have should you get an infection or problem with your wisdom teeth.
+However, as a quick overview, here are some options for getting an infection or problem with your wisdom teeth.

 Medications

-Just like treating an infection anywhere else in the body, there are courses of medications – specifically antibiotics, which your dentist and doctor will prescribe to you.
+Just like treating an infection anywhere else in the body, there are courses of medications – specifically antibiotics, that your dentist and doctor will prescribe.

 They may also prescribe a painkiller such as aspirin or ibuprofen.
 You can take this before and after the infection to mitigate the pain or any discomfort that you might be experiencing.